mlcommons/training/image_classification/README.md

 This benchmark uses a RNN to classify images.
 This is a fork of https://github.com/tensorflow/models/tree/master/official/resnet.

+## Disclaimer

+The current timing scripts do not time all of the data pre-processing.
+The preprocessing done as described in the dataset section is not included in the timing.
+[Some of the preprocessing](https://github.com/tensorflow/models/blob/master/official/resnet/imagenet_preprocessing.py), though, is including in the timing.
+This is an artifact of the difficulty and lack of automation in the data processing and downloading and will be remedied in the future.

 # 2. Directions
 ### Steps to configure machine